hooverken/ARMPowershell/README.md

 The name of the target storage account. **The name of the storage account must be 15 characters or less in length to avoid difficult-to-diagnose legacy netBIOS issues.**  This can be a challenge in environments with complex naming conventions.

 ### **ADOuDistinguishedName**
-The full DistinguiehedName (DN) of the OU for the new computer object to be created in.
+The full DistinguishedName (DN) of the OU for the new computer object to be created in.

 Example: `OU=MyOUName,DC=contoso,DC=com`